Unfortunately spammers have flooded job boards with fake jobs meant to farm your email address so they can send you unwanted emails or other junk.

 - Full of links.
 If the job description has a whole bunch of links to some other web page it is probably just trying to promote that other web page.
 If there is only one link to an application on the employers site then that’s ok.

 - Pay to join programs.
 If someone is really hiring for a real job they will pay you, not the other way around.

 - Training before hiring programs.
 This kind of goes along with the previous point.
 A lot of spammers will say you have to go through a $100 training before being hired and then once you pay they just keep telling you a position is about to open etc.

 A good rule of thumb is this: “If it sounds too good to be true then assume its not”.

 One last point deserves a video I believe.
 Take note!

-Main URL: How to Sell on Craigslist eBook.
+Main URL: How to Sell on Craigslist.
 This is a republished resource.